Class Type100% online, 6 & 12-week courses

 Sports Psychology:

-Designed to look at sport and its role in society and the influence of society on sport in the areas of preparation for life, deviance in sports, coach's role, gender, race and ethnicity, class relations and social mobility, sports and the economy, sports and the media, sports and politics, sports and religion.
+This course is designed to look at sport and its role in society and the influence of society on sport in the areas of preparation for life, deviance in sports, coach?s role, gender, race and ethnicity, class relations and social mobility, sports and the economy, sports and the media, sports and politics, and sports and religion.

-This course introduces students to sports and exercise psychology theories, research, and selected applications of those theories and research.
+This course introduces you to sports and exercise psychology theories, research, and selected applications of those theories and research.
 Topics include, but are not limited to, motivation, team dynamics, improving performance, and challenges/transitions in sport.
-Students will also learn how to apply sports psychology concepts to professional, personal, and social contexts.
+You will also learn how to apply sports psychology concepts to professional, personal, and social contexts.

 This course is a systematic study of theories, models, and approaches to motivation.
 The course includes the development of motivation, as well as neurological aspects of motivation.
 The student will explore internal and external factors that contribute to motivation and a variety of strategies that can be used to become a successful motivator.